Ariadne: Minos and Theseus

 Ariadne betrayed her father and her country for her lover Theseus.
 She eloped with Theseus after he killed the Minotaur, yet according to Homer in the Odyssey "he had no joy of her, for ere that, Artemis slew her in seagirt Dia because of the witness of Dionysus".
-The phrase “seagirt Dia” refers to the uninhabited island of Dia, which lies off the northern coast of the Greek island of Crete in the Mediterranean Sea.
-Most accounts claim that Theseus abandoned Ariadne, and in some versions Perseus mortally wounds her.
+The phrase "seagirt Dia" refers to the uninhabited island of Dia, which lies off the northern coast of the Greek island of Crete in the Mediterranean Sea.
+Dia may have referred to the island of Naxos.

+Most accounts claim that Theseus abandoned Ariadne on Naxos, and in some versions Perseus mortally wounds her.
 According to some, Dionysus claimed Ariadne as wife, therefore causing Theseus to abandon her.
-Homer does not elaborate on the nature of Dionysus' accusation, yet the Oxford Classical Dictionary speculated that she was already married to him when she eloped with Theseus.
+Homer does not elaborate on the nature of Dionysus's accusation, yet the Oxford Classical Dictionary speculated that she was already married to him when she eloped with Theseus.
+According to Plutarch, Paion the Amathusian recounted Theseus accidentally abandoned Ariadne only to come back when it was too late.

 Naxos

-In Hesiod and in most other versions, Theseus abandoned Ariadne sleeping on Naxos, and Dionysus rediscovered and wedded her.
-In a few versions of the myth, Dionysus appeared to Theseus as they sailed from Crete, saying that he had chosen Ariadne as his wife and demanding that Theseus leave her on Naxos for him; this had the effect of absolving the Athenian cultural hero of desertion.
-The vase painters of Athens often depicted Athena leading Theseus from the sleeping Ariadne to his ship.
+In Hesiod's work, among others, Dionysus discovered and wedded her on Naxos.
+In a number of versions of the myth, Dionysus appeared to Theseus as they sailed from Crete, saying that he had chosen Ariadne as his wife and demanding that Theseus leave her on Naxos for him.
+Vase painters often depicted Athena or Hermes leading Theseus from the sleeping Ariadne to his ship.